payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

   Continuous control commands applied to a deformable mirror, parameterized using low-order Zernike modal representations.

 - **Dynamics**
-  Atmospheric turbulence modeled using phase screens with configurable strength and drift velocity, spanning quasi-static to rapidly varying regimes.
+  Atmospheric turbulence modeled using phase screens with configurable strength and drift velocity, spanning slowly to rapidly varying regimes.

 - **Reward Function**
   Optical performance metrics related to coupling efficiency or a Strehl ratio proxy.